aquaticus/nexus433/README.md

 There are many vendors that produce temperature sensors compatible with Nexus protocol.
 Here are a few that are confirmed to use Nexus protocol:
 1. **Digoo DG-R8H** &ndash; Temperature and Humidity sensor.
 Easily available on the internet.
 Cost 5 EUR.
+No longer available.
 2. **Sencor SWS 21TS** &ndash; temperature only.
+3. **[Explore scientific 1004H](https://amzn.eu/d/fYtivE5)**.
+Temperature and Humidity sensor.
+Cost 14 EUR.

 ![433 MHz Sensors](pics/433mhz_sensors.jpg)